TheYoBots/Lishogi-Bot/README.md

     - rated
     - casual
 ```
 - `greeting`: Send messages via chat to the bot's opponent.
-The string `{me}` will be replaced by the bot's lichess account name.
-The string `{opponent}` will be replaced by the opponent's lichess account name.
+The string `{me}` will be replaced by the bot's lishogi account name.
+The string `{opponent}` will be replaced by the opponent's lishogi account name.
 Any other word between curly brackets will be removed.
 If you want to put a curly bracket in the message, use two: `{{` or `}}`.
   - `hello`: Message to send to opponent before the bot makes its first move.
   - `goodbye`: Message to send to opponent once the game is over.
 ```yml